 – Autism Spectrum Disorders – an umbrella term for a wide spectrum of neurobiological disorders that affect a child’s ability to interact, communicate, relate, play, imagine, and learn.
 These disorders not only affect how the brain develops and works, but may also be related to immunological, gastrointestinal, and metabolic problems.
 Signs and symptoms are seen in early childhood.

 – Echolalia– the repetition of words, phrases, intonation, or sounds of the speech of others.
-Children with ASD often display echolalia in the process of learning to talk.
+Autistic children often display echolalia in the process of learning to talk.
 Immediate echolalia is the exact repetition of someone else’s speech, immediately or soon after the child hears it.

 – Hyperresponsiveness– abnormal sensitivity or over reactivity to sensory input.
 This is the state of feeling overwhelmed by what most people would consider common or ordinary stimuli of sound, sight, taste, touch, or smell.

-–Repetitive Behaviors and Restricted Interests– common in children with ASD.
-Children with ASD may appear to have odd or unusual behaviors such as a very strong interest in a particular kind of object (e.g., lint, people’s hair) or parts of objects, or certain activities.
+–Repetitive Behaviors and Restricted Interests– common in autistic children.
+They may appear to have odd or unusual behaviors such as a very strong interest in a particular kind of object (e.g., lint, people’s hair) or parts of objects, or certain activities.

 Etc., etc, etc. The glossary goes on and on.
 For other common terms as well as an extensive list of articles, tool kits, first hand experiences, and lists of resources in your area, I’ll refer you to the site.